 This is a non-degree program and it does not grant the State of South Carolina add-on Teaching Certificate in ESOL.
 The courses included in the program do cover areas currently listed in the South Carolina Teacher Certification Manual for a K-12 ESOL Certification in the State of South Carolina.
 Teachers with knowledge and skill in teaching second language learners are needed at every grade level.
 ESOL endorsement may be added to any certificate: early childhood, elementary, middle grades, secondary, special education, or physical education.
 Additional courses may be needed in order to meet all certification requirements depending on a candidate's academic background.
-Please consult the SDE Certification regulations may be changed by the State of South Carolina.
+Please consult the SDE Certification Office if in need of additional information.
+Certification regulations may be changed by the State of South Carolina.

-USC Upstate Post-Baccalaureate Certificate in ESOL program is not designed for the purpose of initial teacher certification.
+$USC \ Up state \ Post-Baccalaure at e \ Certificate \ in \ ESOL \ program \ is \ not designed for the purpose of initial teacher certification.$